So your school doesn’t have a Parent Teacher Organization (PTO) and you’re ready to start one.

 You’re anxious to get started with all of the right pieces to get your PTO and your group will really benefit from having guidance every step of the way.

-From President to Volunteer Coordinator and everything in between, there’s a resource for everyone in this bundle of 30+ guides, planners and templates.
+From President to Volunteer Coordinator and everything in between, there’s a resource for everyone in this bundle of 29+ guides, planners and templates and software to manage your group’s money.

-The Complete Collection acts like a PTO in a Box, where you just add volunteers to bring it to life!
+The kit acts like a PTO in a Box, where you just add volunteers to bring everything to life with resources in their hands!

 Finally, don’t forget to have fun!